RahulRai02/Grind_Swift_And_SwiftUI/README.md

 # SwiftUI Learning

-This repository contains a collection of SwiftUI projects and demos that showcase different levels of complexity, ranging from beginner to advanced topics.
-Each section is organized with practical examples to help you learn and apply SwiftUI concepts effectively.
+This repository contains a collection of SwiftUI projects,demos, tutorials that involves SwiftUI.
+Each section is organized with practical examples that help to learn and apply SwiftUI concepts.

 ## Project Overview